 I look at the GPS and we're a couple hours away from Vernon.
 Unfortunately, we're stuck behind a large camper as cars and trucks start piling up behind us.
 Add a pounding headache from all of the sugar I had, I start to become annoyed as we're stuck behind him.
 Compared to Alberta's section of the Trans Canada highway, BC's is terribly outdated.
 Nearly all of it is single lane with a few divided sections thrown in.
 We finally hit a divided section and I floor it.
 I look over and it's an elderly couple and he looks stressed.
 I can't blame him as hauling a 25' camper and I'm sure driving down the Kicking Horse raised his heart level.

 We stop outside of Revelstoke for another bathroom break.
 I lay off the coffee because I'll be using the bathroom every 45 minutes.
 The GPS tells me that in a few miles, we'll be getting off the Trans Canada highway and onto to highway 94A.
 We enter the town of Sicamous as I hear the kids snicker in the background as their mother announces the name of the town as sick-a-moose.
 We see the sign and it proclaims itself as the houseboat capital of Canada.
 The highway hugged along the shores of Shuswap Lake.
+As expected we see a lot of houseboats docked at several marinas.
 Gradually the mountains turned into foothills.
 It felt like an eternity as we've been on the road for hours.
 The kids are starting to get hungry and I tell them we're 30 minutes away.
 But, that doesn't fly as they want to eat now.
 Along the highway, we see signs for the Log Barn.
 Every few miles we would see another sign.
 It was almost like they were trying to entice us to stop in.
 We figured it was a restaurant.
 We see it and pull in, I start to chuckle because it's something I've never seen before.
 The place bordered on the absurd.
 We pull in and it's the most cheesy place I've ever seen.
 Silly dinosaur sculptures, goats playing on metal structures and statues.
 Thinking there was a restaurant inside, there wasn't one.
 It was a country store that sold meats and other products.
 I quickly went the bathroom and got everyone back in the car.
 The kids were really hungry and Armstrong didn't have a lot of options so we settled on McDonalds.
 The burgers and fries hit the spot and it was back on the road.

 The final leg of the trip as I see the outskirts of Vernon.
 We cross over town and turn onto my mom's street.
 However, I only have the address of the park and not her unit.
 I call which happens right in front of her unit and I see my mother in the window waving.
 The long journey is finally over as I get out.
 My girlfriend Kim, meet her last year in Ontario when we spread my father's ashes.
 She introduces her children to her as I'm unloading the car.
 Her home is tiny but inviting.
 I'm expecting my hear my father bellowing deep from his man cave, but the house is silent.
 I feel a sense of sadness as my father passed away a little more than a year ago.
 The last time I saw him was in Niagara Falls in 2015.
 I made a lot of excuses not to come out because I was uncomfortable flying by myself.
 I still remember the day when they told me they were moving out west.
 I would have never imagined them ever moving, as their roots were so deep.
 But, they wanted to be near their grandchildren.
 That happened 12 years ago.
 His death made me realize that time is so precious and I was using my fear of flying as a reason not to go, in the hopes that they would come out and see me.
 I felt a sense of pride that I pushed my irrational fears aside and made the journey.